 - College certificate of good standing for CPD

-- Evidence of equality and diversity training undertaken in the last three years
+- evidence of equality and diversity training undertaken in the last three years

-- A letter of good standing from your current Medical or Clinical Director (not required for retired applicants)
+- a letter of good standing from your current Medical or Clinical Director (not required for retired applicants)

-- Two anonymised tribunal/court reports, case histories, or similar documents which demonstrate your ability to write clear, thorough and detailed reports
+- two anonymised tribunal/court reports, case histories, or similar documents which demonstrate your ability to write clear, thorough and detailed reports.

-If you would like to know more about the Equivalence Committee, please contact Liz Boxall, CESR and Training Coordinator at firstname.lastname@example.org or on 020 3701 2625.
+If you would like to know more about the Equivalence Committee, please contact firstname.lastname@example.org, or call +44 (0)208 618 4170.